|Intended Audience:||All RCs/ARCs/ADs/FOs/TSCs/PSCs/OCO/OCO-CSTs/OHO/OARO|

 · Ask the representative to submit a properly executed notice of appointment or the SSA-1696 as quickly as feasible.

-· Inform the claimant and the representative that their oral attestations are entered into the record, but that the agency will not issue a decision until we receive an SSA-1696 or valid notice of appointment.
+· Inform the claimant and the representative that their oral attestations are entered into the record, but that issuance of a decision in the claim may be delayed pending receipt of a signed written notice of appointment document.

 OHO staff will: